timstl/basetheme-scss/README.md

 * Run ```npm install```
 * Run ```gulp``` to launch browsersync and begin watch tasks.
 * Make sure to use your local URL (not browsersync URL) when working in the admin URL.

+# Bootstrap
+Commenting out any files you don't need in scss/_bootstrap.scss will reduce unnecessary bloat from Bootstrap.
+By default all are enabled.

 # Variables
 Override bootstrap variables and create custom variables in scss/_variables.scss.
 Avoid editing scss bootstrap files themselves.